March 02, 2023

 As technology environments evolve, business needs evolve too, and this often means that expectations and strategies have to be altered down the line.

-Ensure that the service provider is comfortable being flexible in their approach to service agreements and that they offer scalability for when changes need to be made.
+Ensure that the service provider is comfortable being flexible in their approach to service agreements and that they offer scalability when changes need to be made.

 A cybersecurity strategy that needs updating should be spotted by the vCIO, who can then make the appropriate recommendations that can then be agreed upon and implemented as necessary, but a flexible and scalable service is necessary to achieve this.